Art Tatum: After hours and repertoire

 Tatum was said to be more spontaneous and creative in free-form nocturnal sessions than in his scheduled performances.
-Whereas in a professional setting he would often give audiences what they wanted – performances of songs that were similar to his recorded versions – but decline to play encores, in after-hours sessions with friends he would play the blues, improvise for long periods on the same sequence of chords, and move even more away from the melody of a composition.
+Whereas in a professional setting he would often give audiences what they wanted – performances of songs that were similar to his recorded versions – but decline to play encores, in after-hours sessions with friends he would play the blues, improvise for long periods on the same sequence of chords, and move even further away from a composition's melody.
 Tatum also sometimes sang the blues in such settings, accompanying himself on piano.
 Composer and historian Gunther Schuller describes "a night-weary, sleepy, slurry voice, of lost love and sexual innuendos which would have shocked (and repelled) those 'fans' who admired Tatum for his musical discipline and 'classical' [piano] propriety".

-In after-hours performances, Tatum's repertoire was much wider than for professional appearances, for which his staples were American popular songs.
+In after-hours performances, Tatum's repertoire was much wider than in professional appearances, at which his staples were American popular songs.
 During his career, he also played his own arrangements of a few classical piano pieces, including Dvořák's Humoresque and Massenet's "Élégie", and recorded around a dozen blues pieces.
 Over time, he added to his repertoire – by the late 1940s, most of the new pieces were medium-tempo ballads but also included compositions that presented him with harmonic challenges, such as the simplicity of "Caravan" and complexity of "Have You Met Miss Jones?"
 He did not add to the classical pieces he had used earlier.